trolllabs/eduROV/README.md

 ```
 Then, on the raspberry pi, run:
 ```
-python start.py rov 169.254.148.52
+python3 start.py rov 169.254.148.52
 ```
-Replace the ip address with the ones printed on your computer.
+Replace the ip address with the one printed on your computer.

 ## Help